rsokl/Learning_Python/Python/Module6_Testing/Intro_to_Testing.md

 It is surprisingly easy to unwittingly write a broken test: a test that always passes, or a test that simply doesn't exercise our code in the way that we had intended.
 Broken tests are insidious; they are alarms that fail to sound when they are supposed to.
 They create misdirection in the bug-finding process and can mask problems with our code.
-**Thus a critical step in the test-writing process is to intentionally mutate the function of interest - to corrupt its behavior so that we can verify that our test works.**
+**Thus, a critical step in the test-writing process is to intentionally mutate the function of interest - to corrupt its behavior so that we can verify that our test works.**
 Once we confirm that our test does indeed raise an error as-expected, we restore the function to its original form and re-run the test and see that it passes.

 A practical note: we ought to mutate our function in a way that is trivial to undo.
 We can make use of code-comments towards this end.